kleu046/Pixlr/README.md

 This is an app for designing pixel art built using Pygame

+Build app using pyinstaller

+Install pyinstaller: pip install pyinstaller

-To build run: pyinstaller --onefile --console main.py
+Build: pyinstaller --onefile --console main.py